Yubo

-Yubo (formerly known as Yellow) is a French social networking app developed by TWELVE APP in 2015.
+Yubo (formerly known as Yellow) is a French social networking platform and app developed by Twelve APP in 2015.
 It is designed to "meet new people" and "create a sense of community".
 The app claims to have 85 million users as of 2025.

 History

-Yubo was created by Sacha Lazimi, Jérémie Aouate and Arthur Patora when they were engineering students at CentraleSupélec Graduate school of the Paris-Saclay University and Télécom Paris, and it was first launched with the name "Yellow" in 2015.
+Yubo was created by Sacha Lazimi, Jérémie Aouate, and Arthur Patora when they were engineering students at CentraleSupélec Graduate school of the Paris-Saclay University and Télécom Paris, and it was first launched with the name "Yellow" in 2015.
 According to the founders, the app seeks to create a space for "socializing online" and to "facilitate communication between people all over the world who share mutual interests."

-In December 2019, the app raised $12.3 million (€11.2 million) in a funding round led by French private equity firms like Iris Capital, Idinvest Partners, Alven, Sweet Capital and Village Global.
+In December 2019, the app raised $12.3 million (€11.2 million) in a funding round led by French private equity firms like Iris Capital, Idinvest Partners, Alven, Sweet Capital, and Village Global.
 The funds will be used to develop its technology and expand its global user base.

-Between 2015 and December 2019, app users have created an estimated 2 billion friendships, along with exchanging more than 10 billion messages and launching 30 million livestreams.
+Between 2015 and December 2019, app users created an estimated 2 billion friendships, along with exchanging more than 10 billion messages and launching 30 million livestreams.

-In 2019, the startup has generated $10 million in revenue.
+In 2019, the startup generated $10 million in revenue.

 In 2020, in the context of the COVID-19 pandemic, Yubo recorded a significant rise in use due to quarantined teenagers, with a 550% increase in time spent in video discussion groups.
 During this period, Yubo doubled the number of new daily signups, which reached 30,000 per day in mid-April.
 As of October 2020, the app had 40 million users worldwide, 60% of whom are Americans and Canadians.

 In September 2020, Yubo established its U.S. headquarters in Jacksonville, Florida.
 At the same time, Yubo opened a new office in London.
 In November 2020, Yubo carried out a new fundraising, raising $47.5 million (€40 million) from its historical investors and a new entrant, Gaia Capital Partner.
-The announced objective is in particular to strengthen moderation and develop the Asian market.
-In addition, Jerry Murdock, co-founder of Insight Partners who invested in Twitter and Snapchat, joined the board of directors of Yubo.
+The announced objective is, in particular, to strengthen moderation and develop the Asian market.
+In addition, Jerry Murdock, co-founder of Insight Partners, who invested in Twitter and Snapchat, joined the board of directors of Yubo.

-In December 2020, Yubo through its partnership with Snapchat, the AR lenses from the Snap Inc. A camera kit were included directly in the app.
+In December 2020, Yubo, through its partnership with Snapchat, introduced the AR lenses from Snap Inc. A camera kit was included directly in the app.

 In November 2021, Yubo opened a second office in New York City.

 Following the Robb Elementary School shooting on 24 May 2022 in Uvalde, Texas, the app came under criticism for failing to remove the perpetrator's profile from their platform quickly, leaving the profile up for four days after the shooting.
 Multiple witnesses reported that Ramos boasted about purchasing a firearm and posted threatening messages weeks before the tragic event occurred.